kzingler/kzingler.github.io/experience.md

 Aug 2012 - Feb 2014
-**Skills:** Balancing Budgets, filing confidential budget information, filing confidential time-sheets and employee information, inventing organization system for files, answering phones, maintaining business relationships, and handling customer service situations.
-**Project:** I handled office supply and other orders for the library.
+**Skills:** Balancing Budgets, filing confidential budget information, filing confidential time-sheets and employee information, inventing organization system for files, answering phones, maintaining business relationships, and handling customer service situations **Project:** I handled office supply and other orders for the library.
 I took care to file employee information and time-sheets in a timely and organized fashion.
 I also designed and implemented a novel system for filing library subscription and budget information.
 Additionally, I handled and directed business calls.